anik158/copy-clipboard/README.md

 # copy-clipboard
-## I have used jquery to copy something from this clipboard
+## I have used jquery to copy text from this clipboard